ericoporto/agsbox2d/README.md

 `0.0` and `1.0`.
 A value of `0.0` means the object won't bounce, and a value of `1.0` means the object velocity will be exactly reflected.

+#### `readonly Body* Fixture.Body`

+Returns Body if it's defined for this fixture, otherwise null.

+#### `int Fixture.GroupIndex`

+Group the fixture belongs to, from -32768 to 32767.
+Fixtures with the same group will always collide if group is positive or never collide if it's negative.
+Zero means no group, and is default.

+#### `int Fixture.CategoryBits`

+Category of this fixture, from 16 possible categories encoded as 16-bit integer (1, 2, 4, 8, ...
+32768).
+65535 means all categories.

+#### `int Fixture.MaskBits`

+Mask of this fixture, encoded as 16-bit integer.
+Categories selected will collide with this fixture (ex: 5, means category 1 and 4 will collide).
+Default is 65535 - collide with all categories.

+#### `bool Fixture.TestPoint(float x, float y)`

+Returns true if a point is inside the shape of the fixture.

+#### `bool Fixture.IsSensor`

+Whether this fixture is a sensor.
+Sensors do not cause collision responses, but generate begin-contact and end-contact events.

 ### Joint

 #### `JointDistance* Joint.AsDistance`